site search by freefind |

 At the mouth of two witnesses, or three witnesses, shall he that is worthy of death be put to death; but at the mouth of one witness he shall not be put to death.
 Deut.
 17:6

-From a legal point-of-view there was no criminal case.
+From a legal point of view, there was no criminal case.
 But that did not mean the woman was innocent, only that there wasn't enough evidence to convict.
-Both Jesus and woman [as well as all the bystanders] knew she was guilty.
+Both Jesus and the woman [and all the bystanders] knew she was guilty.
 What Jesus then did was extend the forgiveness and mercy of God to her.
 God was not going to press charges in the courts of heaven.
-She was forgiven, her life was wiped clean of any wrong doing as far as God was concerned.
+She was forgiven, and her life was wiped clean of any wrongdoing as far as God was concerned.
 Jesus then instructed her not to fall into the trap of adultery again.

 We can all identify with this woman.
 We all stand guilty before God of more sins and crimes than we know.
 We deserve punishment and death.
-But if we will come to Jesus and accept Him as Lord and Saviour, our sins and crimes as far as God is concerned are forgiven and forgotten.
-That does not mean; however, that if we have committed sins which are also crimes against God's civil law that we escape punishment.
+But if we will come to Jesus and accept Him as Lord and Saviour, our sins and crimes, as far as God is concerned, are forgiven and forgotten.
+That does not mean, however, that if we have committed sins that are crimes against God's civil law, we escape punishment.
 We may very well have to face the consequences of any criminal actions we have committed on this earth.

 The logical question then arises, since God's Law, including crime and punishment, lasts until the Second Coming, should we be executing people who commit adultery and other Biblically capital crimes today?
 Wouldn't we seriously depopulate the earth if we did that?
 [Never mind that abortionists are busy depopulating the earth through mass murder…but that's a different subject.]

-True, if all the Biblical capital crimes were fully enforced today the nations would be vastly depopulated.
-[Of course, the humanists do that through abortion against people who have committed no crime.]
-What that really means is that a large portion of the population is in direct, deliberate rebellion against the Lord Jesus Christ.
+True, if all the Biblical capital crimes were fully enforced today, the nations would be vastly depopulated.
+[Of course, humanists do that through abortion against people who have committed no crime.]
+That really means that a large portion of the population is in direct, deliberate rebellion against the Lord Jesus Christ.
 This is, of course, treason.
-In any case, for any law to be effectively applied it must have the support of the majority of the citizens.
+In any case, for any law to be effectively applied, it must have the support of the majority of the citizens.
 Take this family/society destroying act of adultery, for example.
-Where the majority of people engage in, approve of, or even turn a blind eye to adultery no enforcement of any laws against adultery is possible.
-Where the majority of people in a society stand against God's Law we move from individual judgment on earth [although we all will stand individually before God at the Final Judgment] to a national judgment.
+Where the majority of people engage in, approve of, or even ignore adultery, no enforcement of any laws against adultery is possible.
+Where the majority of people in society stand against God's Law, we move from individual judgment on earth [although we all will stand individually before God at the Final Judgment] to a national judgment.
 God will bring His judgments against the nation for their violations or approval of violations of His Law.
 The only thing that will avoid this is if there is a large-scale national repentance and turning to God.

 Moreover ye shall take no satisfaction for the life of a murderer, which is guilty of death: but he shall be surely put to death.
 Num.
 35:31, NIV

 The ONLY time we are told that a criminal must "surely be put to death" is in the case of murder.
-This leads some Bible scholars to believe that in the other capital crimes [such as adultery] execution was the maximum allowable penalty, but not the required penalty in every case.
+This leads some Bible scholars to believe that in other capital crimes [such as adultery], execution was the maximum allowable penalty but not the required penalty in every case.